SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec Reflector.md

 ### Statistics

-Thispage displays the **Statistics Table**, which has 2 fixed entries for the 2 channels that the Newtec Reflector should be configured with.
+This page displays the **Statistics Table**, which has 2 fixed entries for the 2 channels that the Newtec Reflector should be configured with.
 The 2 fixed channels should have the following configuration:

 - Channel 1: **In Port** = 1111 and **In Address** = polling IP
 - Channel 2: **In Port** = 2222 and **In Address** = polling IP